veebch/palomino/README.md

 cp config_example.yaml config.yaml
 ```
 You can then edit `config.yaml` file to set the name of your server.
-Then you can run the code using the command:
+Once that's done, you can run the code using the command:
 ```
 python3 palamino.py
 ```